 Charles Claude Théveneau, better known as the Chevalier de Morande, was a Frenchman who wound up in London working as a pamphleteer and journalist.
 In that capacity, he found himself in trouble for comments he said in the press and once even found himself challenged to a duel.
 It occurred in 1778 after Morande made some unkind remarks about a man and his wife in the press.
 The man, Henry Bate (who in 1784 became Henry Bate-Dudley), was a reverend and an editor for the Morning Post.
-Bate was also nicknamed “The Fighting Parson” or “The Reverend Bruiser” for having fought some young men in Vauxhall Gardens.
+He was also nicknamed “The Fighting Parson” or “The Reverend Bruiser” for having fought some young men in Vauxhall Gardens.

 The same year that 15-year-old Eliza de Feuillide and her mother, Philadelphia Hancock, set off from England to tour the continent before settling in Paris and the same year that Napoleon Bonaparte first visited the mainland with his father and brother Joseph was the same year the duel between Morande and Bate was scheduled for a Friday morning, 28 August 1778, at 5 o’clock at the Ring in Hyde Park.
 Bate’s was accompanied by Captain Bailie and a surgeon and Morande’s second was a Mr. Austin.
 After the pistols were loaded Bate got out of his post-chaise and took his ground.
 Morande followed immediately.

 Bailie then told Bate, “that he might advance as near as he pleased.”
 Bate did.
 The men were separated by just twelve paces, and they fired at each other with no effect.
-Morande then advance two or three more paces and fired his pistol.
-At this point the seconds tried to intervene, and they “made use of every argument they could think of to prevail upon them to desist.”
-However, both deers “expressed a desire to proceed.”
+Morande then advanced two or three more paces and fired his pistol.
+At this point the seconds tried to intervene.
+They “made use of every argument they could think of to prevail upon them to desist,” but both men “expressed a desire to proceed.”

 By now a crowd had gathered.
 Fearful that the duel might be stopped, Reverend Henry Bate-Dudley and the Chevalier de Morande decided to move the duel to new location.
 The new location was about a mile away, along the Edgeware Road and in a convenient spot between Paddington and Kilburn Wells.